Do you know how important is it to read books to a baby/toddler every single day?

 Babies learn to value books

-First and foremost benefit of introducing books at an early age and making it a part of baby’s routine will teach him that reading is something to be enjoyed and later in life when he will move into the formal environment of school he will not take books as a protocol that has to be followed without escape.
+First and foremost benefit of introducing books at an early age and making it a part of a baby’s routine will teach him that reading is something to be enjoyed.
+Later when he will move into the formal environment of school he will not take books as a protocol that has to be followed without escape.
 This attitude will foster an attachment and acknowledgment towards books that will stay with him throughout his life.

 Helps in building a baby’s vocabulary